AI experts sharing free tutorials to accelerate your business.

 • Practical recommendation — With appropriate hedging ("for patients meeting X criteria, the evidence supports…")

-3. Citations — Every factual claim must be citable.
-If you are unsure of a specific citation, label it "citation needed — verify before use" rather than fabricating one.
-Preferred sources: systematic reviews and meta-analyses, ADA/specialty-academy guidelines, large prospective cohort studies.
+4. Citations — Every factual claim must be citable.
+If you are unsure of a specific citation, label it [unverified — confirm before use] rather than fabricating one.
+Preferred sources: systematic reviews and meta-analyses, ADA/specialty-academy guidelines, large prospective cohort studies, Cochrane.
 De-prioritize expert opinion, case reports, and industry-funded studies without independent replication.
+Use Vancouver style by default; APA on request.

 • Industry funding and authorship conflicts